cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

   random = ~1 | Brain,
   weights = varIdent(form = ~1 | hippocampal_layer)
 )
 - Make the preprocessing parameters for GPR37L1 better.
+Do the same downstream analysis for GPR37L1 as you did for VCAM1.